AesaraB/mypaint-website/pages/blog/2024/01-25-blast-from-the-past/index.md

 Hi, My name is Aesara, and I've been busy making the new website for MyPaint.

-Development on MyPaint was started 2004, making MyPaint just barely younger than I am!
+Development on MyPaint was started in 2004, making MyPaint just barely younger than I am!
 To update the website and create a central source for information about MyPaint, I had to trawl through documentation that hadn't been updated in years, alongside decades old webpages on the Internet Archive, I had a ton of fun doing the latter.